Easy WP SMTP

 To see if the verification has finished, click the Verify DNS settings button.

-Verify DNS settings
+Verify dns settings

 If Mailgun confirms your DNS changes, it will show that your domain name is active.